 c.
 1300, "strange, foreign," from Old French alien "strange, foreign;" as a noun, "an alien, stranger, foreigner," from Latin alienus "of or belonging to another, not one's own, foreign, strange," also, as a noun, "a stranger, foreigner," adjective from alius (adv.) "another, other, different" (from PIE root *al- (1) "beyond").

 Meaning "residing in a country not of one's birth" is from mid-15c.
 Sense of "wholly different in nature" is from 1670s.
 Meaning "not of this Earth" first recorded 1920.
-An alien priory (c.
-1500) is one owing obedience to a mother abbey in a foreign country.
+An alien priory (mid 15c.) is one owing obedience to a religious jurisdiction in a foreign country.